Telecom · E-commerce · 8 years

 Competitor comparison tool

-Prototyped a multi-step tool letting prospects compare their current carrier's bill against C Spire — including animated brand-colored hover states and a separate funnel for email/social traffic.
+Prototyped a multi-step tool that let prospects compare their current carrier's bill against C Spire.
+It included animated brand-colored hover states and a separate funnel for traffic coming in from email and social.

 + More